-"We have a lot of restaurants who do things right, and we want to recognize those facilities that are leaders in safe food practices," said Rick Miklich, program manager for Snohomish Health District’s Food and Living Environment Section.
+"We have a lot of restaurants who do things right, and we wanted to recognize those facilities that are leaders in safe food practices," said Rick Miklich, program manager for Snohomish Health District’s Food and Living Environment Section.

 Excellence Award categories and winners are: